regro/regolith/doc/source/commands/classlist.rst

 	                          op filename course_id

 	positional arguments:
-	  op                    operatation to perform, such as "add" or "replace". filename              file to read class information from. course_id             course identifier whose registry should be updated
+	  op                    operation to perform, such as "add" or "replace". filename              file to read class information from. course_id             course identifier whose registry should be updated